mlhommet/plugin-autopickup/README.md

 # Auto pick up Voice call
+This plugins:
+- allows to specify a condition to enable auto pickup
-This plugins directly connects agents to inbound calls by accepting the reservation and selecting the task.
+- connects agents to inbound calls by accepting the reservation and selecting the task.
+It plays a BIP sound to the agent only to alert them of an incoming call
+- plays a custom ringtone on incoming calls (for agents that don't match the auto pickup condition)

 It is compatible with the outbound dialpad.

 Twilio Flex Plugins allow you to customize the appearance and behavior of [Twilio Flex](https://www.twilio.com/flex).
 If you want to learn more about the capabilities and how to use the API, check out our [Flex documentation](https://www.twilio.com/docs/flex).